anhthang/blog/content/posts/2018-02-03-deploy-dotnet-core-app-on-ubuntu.md

 ---
 title: 'Host ASP.NET Core on Linux with Nginx'
-description:
+description: 'This is a helper document guide how to setup, config and deploy an .NET Core Web Engine Hosting on an Ubuntu Server.'
 published: '2018-02-03'
 tags: [aspnetcore, nginx]
 ---

-This is a helper document guide how to setup, config and deploy an .NET Core Web Engine Hosting on an Ubuntu Server.

 ### Access to Linux server